SigveLan/Master/README.md

         - Random combinations, which will be a set number of combinations within a range of sizes,
           ex: 200 combinations with sizes ranging from 3 to 6.

-- Combinations can then be used to run FBA as above, with results being of the same format.
+- Combinations can then be used to run FBA, with results being of the same format.

 #### FBA

 - scripts/FBA_scripts

 - Run FBA with tasks using FBA_with_tasks.py